-One form of secondary damage, mold growth, can cause structural components to lose their integrity, can potentially impact indoor air quality, and may ultimately result in compromised occupant health.
+One form of secondary damage, microbial growth, can cause structural components to lose their integrity, can potentially impact indoor air quality, and may ultimately result in compromised occupant health.

 The mold removal professional identifies any health concerns arising from pre-existing conditions or from the water intrusion.
 Care is taken to contain contaminants and not spread them to unaffected areas of the structure.